created-by-varun/gyst/server/README.md

   "suggestion": "COMMAND: git reset --soft HEAD~1\nEXPLANATION: This command undoes the last commit but keeps the changes staged.\nNOTE: This is safe to use if you haven't pushed the commit to a remote repository."
 }
 ```

-## Deployment

-For production deployment, consider:

-- Using a reverse proxy like Nginx
-- Setting up SSL/TLS
-- Running as a systemd service
-- Using Docker for containerization